nanodbc/nanodbc/README.md

 The CMake files will also support out of source builds.

 Tests use the [Catch][catch] test framework, and CMake will automatically fetch the latest version of Catch for you at build time.
-To build the tests you will also need to have either [unixODBC] or [iODBC] installed and discoverable by CMake.
+To build the nanodbc and the tests you will also need to have either [unixODBC] or [iODBC] installed and discoverable by CMake.
 This is easy on OS X where you can use [Homebrew][brew] to install unixODBC with `brew install unixodbc`, or use the system provided iODBC if you have OS X 10.9 or earlier.

 The tests attempt to connect to a [SQLite][sqlite] database, so you will have to have that and a SQLite ODBC driver installed.
 At the time of this writing, there happens to be a nice